w3f/polkadot-wiki/docs/learn/how-to/unbond-tokens.md

 ![](../../assets/how-to/65028270442.png)

 2\.
 Enter the amount of funds you'd like to unbond (keep in mind that the remaining balance needs to be over the minimum required to nominate) and click "Submit."
-Sign the transaction, and that's it, you unbonded only parts of your staking balance!
+Sign the transaction, and that's it, you've unbonded only parts of your staking balance.

 ![](../../assets/how-to/65028270459.png)